jackschmell/Baseball-AI/README.md

 Being able to identify the pitch type before the ball is thrown can give batters and teams a competitive advantage in baseball

+we will use machine learning algorithms to build a model that can detect patterns in the data that are indicative of cheating.
+We may use techniques such as anomaly detection, clustering, or classification to identify suspicious behavior by the Astros.

+Once the model is developed, we will use it to analyze the data from the 2017 MLB season and determine if the Astros cheated.
+We will also use statistical tests to validate our findings and ensure that our model is accurate.

+Throughout the project, we will use GitHub to store and version control our code, data, and analysis.
+This will allow us to collaborate with other researchers and ensure that our work is reproducible and transparent.

+In conclusion, using AI to determine if the 2017 Astros cheated is an exciting and challenging project that can showcase the power of machine learning in sports analytics

 The Houston Astros are a prime example of how having knowledge of what pitch is coming before it is thrown can lead to success for batters.
 The Houston Astros' electronic sign-stealing system that was used during the 2017 season had a significant impact on the team's offensive performance.
 When comparing the Astros' offensive statistics from 2016 to 2017, there is a noticeable improvement across the board.
 In 2016, the team had a batting average of .247, an on-base percentage of .319, and a slugging percentage of .417.
 However, in 2017, these statistics increased to .282, .346, and .478, respectively.
 Additionally, the team's weighted on-base average (wOBA) increased from .319 to .346, and their weighted runs created plus (wRC+) increased from 102 to 121.
 These improvements in the Astros' batting stats cannot be solely attributed to the electronic sign-stealing system, as there were other factors at play.
 Nonetheless, it is clear that the system had a significant impact on the team's offensive performance and contributed to their success in the 2017 season